Jake Buxton

-Jake Fred Buxton (born 4 March 1985) is an English professional footballer and manager who plays as a defender.
-He was most recently player-manager for EFL League One club Burton Albion.
+Jake Fred Buxton (born 4 March 1985) is an English former professional footballer and manager who played as a defender.
+He is currently manager of Alfreton Town.

-Career
+His playing career consisted of spells at Mansfield Town from 2002 to 2008, with a loan period at Alfreton Town in 2003.
+He then moved to Burton Albion for the 2008–09 season, before joining Derby County in 2009 where he stayed until 2016.
+He then spent the 2016–17 season at Wigan Athletic before moving to Burton Albion in 2017.

+He was named player-manager for Burton Albion in May 2020 before being dismissed in December 2020 this also coincided with the end of his playing career.
+He later worked as a coach in Derby County's academy where he was lead coach for the club's under-18 team, and from July 2023 to June 2025 he was the club's under-21 lead coach.
+In 2025 he was appointed manager of Alfreton Town.

+Playing career

 Mansfield Town

 Born in Sutton-in-Ashfield, Nottinghamshire, Buxton came up through the youth system at Mansfield, winning the Youth Team Player of the Year award in 2002, and made his first-team debut in October 2002 in a EFL Trophy match against Crewe Alexandra.
 However, it was not until the 2004–05 season that he established himself as a regular member of the first team and his form was rewarded with a new one-year contract in February 2005.
 In April 2006, Buxton signed a new two-and-a-half-year contract, and was made team captain, one of the youngest in the country, during the 2006–07 season.

 By the end of the 2007–08 season, he had played over 160 first-team games for Mansfield, scoring five goals.
 After Mansfield Town were relegated to the Football Conference at the end of the 2007–08 season, he was out of contract but was offered new terms by the club.
 Following a takeover of the club and change of manager, Buxton was released by mutual consent after expressing his desire to stay in the Football League.